davidknndy/sentence-replacer/README.md

 # ✨ Sentence Replacer – Clipboard Grammar Fixer

-A simple and powerful Python tool that instantly improves your writing using ChatGPT.
+A simple and powerful Python tool that improves your writing almost instantly using ChatGPT.
-Just copy any text, press `Ctrl + Alt + S`, and your clipboard will be replaced with a clearer, more professional version — ready to paste.
+Just copy any text, press `Ctrl + Alt + S`, and your clipboard will be replaced with a clearer, more professional version, ready to paste.

 ---